 Client-side and end-to-end encryption

-Along with WWPass™ strong authentication, PassHub.net also features client-side encryption.
-Client-side encryption means that all sensitive data is ciphered with a Passkey in the user browser.
+Along with WWPass™ multi-factor authentication, PassHub.net also features client-side encryption.
+Client-side encryption means that all sensitive data is ciphered with a WWPass Key in the user browser.
 No meaningful information is accessible on the server side.
 We use asymmetric cryptography to send crypto keys to your peers, thus providing end-to-end encryption.
 When a user signs in, the browser gets an encryption key, specific for each user-web site pair.

-Unlike other password managers, Passhub does not use key derivation based on passwords (PBKDF).
-In a passkey, authentication credentials are totally independent of data encryption mechanism, thus providing 256-bit entropy for symmetric keys.
+Unlike other password managers, PassHub does not use encryption key derivation based on passwords (PBKDF).
+In a WWPass Key, authentication credentials are totally independent of data encryption mechanism, thus providing 256-bit entropy for symmetric keys.
 High entropy means it is practically impossible to guess or brute-force the secret keys.

 Standard and open source cryptography